jackcrane/pingpal/v2/README.md

 - **Config**: `config/pingpal.config.json` defines a single workspace plus services and defaults (expected status, latency thresholds, history limits).
 - **Hits**: stored per-service in Redis sorted sets (`pingpal:hits:<serviceId>`).
 Hits drive uptime buckets, latency box-plots, and derived outages.
 - **Outages**: computed on-the-fly from sequential failures.
 Open outages return `status: "OPEN"`; resolved ones include `resolvedAt`.

+## Notifications & email alerts

+- `defaults.notifications` now defines the alert policy for all services.
+Each service can override these values via its own `notifications` object.
+Supported flags:
+  - `notifyOnOutage` (boolean) — send an email when a service first goes down.
+  - `notifyOnRecovery` (boolean) — send an email when a previously failing service recovers.
+Recovery messages reply to the outage email where possible so threads stay grouped.
+  - `notifyOnDegraded` (boolean) — send an email the first time a check reports success but the latency exceeds `degradedThresholdMs`.
+  - `degradedThresholdMs` (number) — latency threshold that marks a degraded check.
+Thresholds inherit from defaults when omitted.
+- Email delivery uses the SMTP settings listed above from `.env`.
+Alerts include metadata headers (`X-PingPal-*`) so downstream systems can filter or archive by workspace, service, or event type.
+- Notification state (open outage/degraded threads) is tracked per-service in Redis.
+Clearing Redis will reset the state and re-arm the alert triggers.

 ## Notes